bpozdena/OneDriveGUI/README.md

 # Use
 - Once the GUI starts, you will be able to create a new OneDrive profile or import your pre-existing one.
 Just follow the wizard steps.
 - You can adjust your OneDrive profile options as needed.
-Most options are already available in the GUI.
-- Start OneDrive sync in monitor mode via the GUI.
+- Start OneDrive sync in monitor mode via the GUI by pressing the Play button.
-- You can also run OneDrive as [systemd service](https://github.com/abraunegg/onedrive/blob/master/docs/USAGE.md#running-onedrive-as-a-system-service), however systemd/journal monitoring is not yet implemented in the GUI.

 # Additional Notes
 - When importing OneDrive config file, all comments will be removed.
 Missing options will be replaced with [default values](src/resources/default_config).
-- List of managed OneDrive profiles is stored in "~/.config/onedrive-gui/profiles".
-You can manually rename your profile or path to config file there until it's possible via the GUI.
+- List of managed OneDrive profiles is stored in `~/.config/onedrive-gui/profiles`.
+You can manually rename your profile or path to config file there.
-- Newly created OneDrive config files are stored in "~/.config/onedrive/accounts/<profile_name>"
+- Newly created OneDrive config files are stored in `~/.config/onedrive/accounts/<profile_name>`
-- Debug logs are saved in "~/.config/onedrive-gui/onedrivegui.log" (location will be changed in the future).
+- Debug logs are saved in `/tmp/onedrive-gui/onedrive-gui.log`.
+Logging can be changed in the GUI settings.